 Before using lacosamide injection,

 - tell your doctor and pharmacist if you are allergic to lacosamide, any other medications, or any of the ingredients in lacosamide injection.
 Ask your pharmacist or check the Medication Guide for a list of the ingredients.

 - tell your doctor if you currently or have ever drunk large amounts of alcohol, used street drugs, or over-used prescription medications.
 Also tell your doctor if you have or have ever had depression, mood problems, suicidal thoughts or behavior; an irregular heartbeat; a heart attack; heart failure, or other heart problems; diabetic neuropathy (nerve damage caused by diabetes); or liver or kidney disease.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+- tell your doctor if you are pregnant or plan to become pregnant.
 If you become pregnant while using lacosamide injection, call your doctor.

 - you should know that lacosamide injection may make you dizzy or drowsy and may cause blurred vision or problems with coordination and balance.
 Do not drive a car, operate machinery, or participate in activities requiring alertness or coordination until you know how this medication affects you.